 Not everyone speaks the same language.
-And even if they do, their fluency in that language may vary.
-Also, language differs based on context, such as American English differs from British English and from South African English.
-Likewise China’s Mandarin differs from Taiwanese Mandarin and from Malaysian Mandarin.
-Within a conversation, a non-native speaker go through the mental process of:
+Even so, language fluency may vary.
+Also, language differs based on context, such as American English differs from British English and South African English.
+Likewise, China’s Mandarin differs from Taiwanese Mandarin and Malaysian Mandarin.
+Within a conversation, a non-native speaker goes through the mental process of:

-- translating what was heard to their native language
+- translating spoken language to their native language

 - formulating a response in their native language